 Samsung delivers 60 Hz frame rate when run on a weak PC.
 90 Hz is a minimum for optimal VR comfort.
 Of course you can always buy a monster graphics card later.

-Pros win – choose the Vive Pro.
-Otherwise the Samsung Odyssey is a better choice.
+Pros win – choose the Vive Pro, otherwise Samsung Odyssey or Odyssey Plus is a better choice.
 Click here for a comparison between Odyssey + and Odyssey.